pulumi/pulumi-self-hosted-installers/ecs-hosted/go/README.md

-# Self-Hosted Pulumi on AWS ECS Fargate
+# Self-Hosted Pulumi on AWS ECS Fargate - Golang
 This Pulumi program deploys the Pulumi API and UI in AWS using ECS Fargate

 > ⚠️ Before proceeding, please take the provided installation code and commit it **as-is** to your own source control.
 As you make changes or customize it, please commit these to your repo as well.
 This will help keep track of customizations and updates.